Advertisement

 Become a paid member to listen to this article

-North Brother Island is most famous today from the beautiful photographs of its crumbling state, but its history and secrets are what give the place its mythical status in New York City.
-In light of the study to explore opening North Brother Island to public access, we’re sharing our favorite secrets of this island in the East River.
-Many of these secrets are sourced from the great book North Brother Island, The Last Unknown Place in New York City by Christopher Payne and Randall Mason.
+North Brother Island is most famous today for the beautiful photographs of its crumbling state, but its history and secrets are what give the place its mythical status in New York City.
+In 2015, there was a study that explored opening North Brother Island to public access, but access to the island is still forbidden.
+Here, we explore our favorite secrets of this off-limits island in the East River, many of which were sourced from the great book North Brother Island, The Last Unknown Place in New York City by Christopher Payne and Randall Mason.

 10. North Brother Island and South Brother Island Were Known as the “Two Brothers” Islands

-In 1791, the Two Brothers islands were put for sale at an auction at the Merchants Coffee House, where all business and politics seemed to take place in the early days of the colony.
-In the print advertisement, it was offered as a “eligible situation for a pilot or a house of entertainment,” due to its location along the river and noted that already extant on the North Brother Island was a “dwelling house, barn, orchard, and a variety of fruit trees, with a quantity of standing fire wood and timber.”
+In 1791, the Two Brothers Islands were put up for sale at an auction at the Merchants Coffee House, where all business and politics seemed to take place in the early days of the colony.
+In the print advertisement, it was offered as an “eligible situation for a pilot or a house of entertainment,” due to its location along the river, and noted that already extant on the North Brother Island was a “dwelling house, barn, orchard, and a variety of fruit trees, with a quantity of standing firewood and timber.”

 Initially, North Brother Island was part of the Bronx, which was part of Westchester.
-In 1881, a bill transferred North Brother Island to New York, which was just Manhattan as the consolidation of the boroughs did not take place until 1898.
-Thus, other early short-term structures to built on North Brother Islandwere temporary hospitals by Westchester County in the mid-19th century.
+In 1881, a bill transferred North Brother Island to New York City, which was just Manhattan at the time (as the consolidation of the boroughs did not take place until 1898).
+Thus, other early short-term structures built on North Brother Island were temporary hospitals by Westchester County in the mid-19th century.

-7. North Brother Island Was Considered a Success For Infection Disease Control
+7. North Brother Island Was Considered a Success For Infectious Disease Control

 Nurse’s residence